Waiting for luggage

 Make sure your Passport is up to date and will not expire six months past the last day of your tour.
 Your Passport should always be with you.
-Make a copy of your Passport and put it inside your carry-on for safekeeping (this is very important in case your Passport is lost).
-Also, when you arrive in Tel Aviv, Customs will place a tourist Visa inside your Passport.
-Keep the Visa (a small piece of paper with your picture) inside your Passport for the duration of your travel.
+Print a copy of your Passport to put inside your carry-on for safekeeping (this is very important in case your Passport is lost).
+Also, when you go through security, you will receive an Israeli Visa (a small piece of blue paper with your picture)—keep this inside your Passport for the duration of your travel.

 Money

 Keep money in a safe place, not all in the same place.
 Most Israeli vendors accept Master Card and Visa.
 Many prefer credit/debit cards over cash.
-However, when in the Old City, cash is still welcomed.
-Moneychangers are available at various locations, including the airport and your hotels.
+However, cash is still welcomed.
+Moneychangers are available at various locations, including the airport and many hotels.
 Many shops accept U.S. dollars, but most prefer shekels.
+We advise that you change $100 at the airport, which you can do at baggage claim.
 Traveler checks are not recommended.
-If your tour host did not include tips for the drivers, hotels, and guides, plan for at least $150 to give to your tour host.
-It is customary to leave a 15% tip for lunch.

 Luggage

 Zion’s Bridge Travelers are allowed one carry-on, one personal item, and one check-on, which is included in your ticket price.
 It will be your responsibility to pay for any extra luggage overage.
 Keep in mind that you can purchase items you may forget.
 The lighter your load, the better.
 Packing at least 10 pounds underweight is advisable to allow for purchased items while in Israel to carry home.
-Check with your individual airline for their guidelines.
-El Al has stricter guidelines.
+This is the guideline for most airlines:

 - Check on weight – 50 lbs., size – 62 in (circumference total)